gaballench/D_labialis/README.md

 # References

-Ballen, G.A. in press.
-Tooth row variation in tadpoles of _Dendropsophus labialis_ (Anura: Hylidae: Dendropsophini) and the evolution of oral morphology in the genus.
-Caldasia XX(X):XX-XX.
+Ballen, G.A.
+2018.
+Tooth row variation in tadpoles of *Dendropsophus labialis* (Anura: Hylidae: Dendropsophini) and the evolution of oral morphology in the genus.
+Caldasia 40(2):216-231.